OpaVote was created in 2011 and is a continuation of the OpenSTV project that was started in 2003. Our goals at OpaVote are to:

 Jeff has a Ph.D. in electrical engineering and a Juris Doctorate.
 During law school, Jeff was a summer intern at Fair Vote and the National Voting Rights Institute.
 Jeff wrote a law review article setting forth legal grounds for mandating fairer voting procedures under the U.S. Constitution.

 Jeff lives in Somerville, Massachusetts with his wife and two cats.
-When not running OpaVote, Jeff works as a patent attorney, enjoys Cross Fit, and binge watching TV shows.
+Jeff also works as a patent attorney at O'Neill Patent Law, runs Patent Bots, and is a director of a conservation non-profit called Earthwise Aware.
+When not working, Jeff enjoys Cross Fit and binge watching TV shows.